The Difference between Games and Gamification

 There are open-world and sandbox games like Minecraft, The Sims, or even Tetris, which don’t have any sort of narrative closure, but most traditional games do.

-What is Gamification, then?
+What is a Gamification Strategy, then?

 Now that we’ve got a better idea of what a game typically is, let’s define Gamification and then look at the important differences between gamification and playing games together.

 A 2022 Forbes article clearly defines Gamification: “Sales gamification is the process of applying game mechanics to normal everyday sales tasks.
 The intention behind sales gamification is to alter sales reps’ behavior in a way that maximizes their productivity.
 For example, offering a steak dinner as a reward to the sales rep with the most referrals for the month.”
+Adding gamification elements, such as point systems and rewards, can significantly enhance engagement and motivation across various sectors like education, marketing, and fitness.
+For instance, incorporating gamified features in educational platforms has shown a significant increase in task completion rates, driving user interaction and participation.

 Let’s break that definition down into its constituent parts:

-Game Principles: the notion of winning or losing, competition between players, and the completion of tasks; these are all principles taken from gameplay that can also apply to educational content or training settings online, as well as the many apps we all use for self-improvement.
+The notion of winning or losing, competition between players, and the completion of tasks; these are all principles taken from gameplay that can also apply to educational content or training settings online, as well as the many apps we all use for self-improvement.

-Non-game contexts: these can range from onboarding training to platforms that promote competition between sales reps or even to getting enough sleep at night or learning a language.
+These can range from onboarding training to platforms that promote competition between sales reps or even to getting enough sleep at night or learning a language.

-Participation, engagement, motivation, and loyalty: unfortunately for educators and employers, mandatory training can be dull and/or repetitive.
+Unfortunately for educators and employers, mandatory training can be dull and/or repetitive.
 Gamification is used to make it more fun and engaging.
 The same principles can be applied to competitive leaderboards, consumer loyalty schemes, or onerous diets.

 Gamification, therefore, doesn’t aim to turn everything into a game.
 Instead, it reinforces a learning objective, or desired pattern of behavior, through entertaining and compelling gameplay.
 Players of gamified learning might have a phenomenally entertaining time, but Gamification isn’t doing its job if the game-based learning outcomes don’t stick.